British Citizenship Application

 Ways to obtain British Citizenship are as follows:

-As per the British Nationality Act, anyone who wants to pursue a British citizen application must:
+As per legislation under the British Nationality Act, anyone who wants to pursue a British citizenship application must:

 You don’t need to take the Life in the UK Test if you have already passed it in the past, are under 18 or over 65 years old, or if you have a medical or physical condition that permits you from taking the test, confirmed by a doctor’s note.